Assignment #0: Hello, World!

 Your task is simple: make the program print out the string

-Once you get all of the tests to pass, open IntelliJ’s Terminal pane.
-Then you should commit and push your code to GitHub.
+Open IntelliJ’s Terminal pane.
+You should commit and push your code to GitHub.

 Visit your assignment repository page.
-Near the top right, you’ll see a green checkmark indicating that GitHub has graded your assignment as passing.
-If you see a red X, then your assignment is not yet correct.
+Actions may take a minute to run.
+While the autograding workflow is running, you will see a small yellow circle near the top right.
+Once the action has completed running, you’ll see a green checkmark indicating that GitHub has graded your assignment as passing.
+If you see a red “X”, then your assignment is not yet correct.

 This process will be the same for all of your assignments in this unit.
 Revisit this page as needed to review instructions on running tests in Java projects.